-LIME - Most any lawn east of the Mississippi will be benefited by regular use of lime to overcome high acidity.
-(See Chapter II).
+LIME - Most any lawn east of Kansas will be benefited by regular use of lime or SCOTTS SOIL IMPROVER.
+(See Chapter 11).
 Raw ground lime can be applied any time of year with late winter probably best.
 The standard rate is 25 to 50 pounds per 1000 sq ft.
 Can be evenly and quickly applied with Scotts Spreader.